-Derivatives such as options, futures, warrants, swaps, and forward currency contracts may be used solely for hedging purposes and efficient portfolio management.
-This may involve leveraging, increasing the Fund's sensitivity to market movements.
-Derivative usage is carefully managed to ensure compliance with overall investment restrictions, maintaining the risk profile aligned with the targeted investor type.
+The Fund may utilize derivatives such as options, futures, warrants, swaps, and currency forwards.
+These may be used for risk hedging and efficient portfolio management, potentially increasing the Fund's sensitivity to market movements through leverage.
+Derivative usage ensures compliance with overall investment restrictions, maintaining the risk profile aligned with the targeted investor type.